 Aware is the national organisation providing support, education and information services for those impacted by depression, bipolar disorder and other mood-related conditions.
 Founded in 1985 the organisation was developed in response to the clear need for information, understanding and support, both for individuals with a diagnosis of depression or bipolar disorder as well as family members supporting a loved one.

 The organisation has grown and flourished into a nationwide presence providing a wide range of free services to individuals and communities throughout Ireland today.
 These services include a Support Line, Support Mail and Support & Self Care Groups, along with a range of positive mental health programmes, designed to empower people with the skills and tools to look after their mental health.
+Aware directly supports up to 30,000 people each year via these services, with many more availing of the vast range of information and educational resources on our website www.aware.ie.

-Thank you for choosing to support Aware’s work and best of luck to all the participants competing in the Dublin Bike Ride challenge.
+Thank you for choosing to support Aware’s work and best of luck to all the participants competing in the Dublin Bike Ride challenge

 Website:- aware.ie